Contents

 1. The Biggest Hazards to Job Site Safety

 This starts with knowing the most common hazards in construction.
-Items such as electricity, moving objects, and excessive noise are known to frequently endanger workers.
+Risks such as electricity, moving objects, and excessive noise are known to frequently endanger workers.
 You’ll want to go over these hazards, and more, with anyone who could be exposed to them.

 During the safety meeting, explain how these hazards arise and the signs to identify them.
 Afterwards, you’ll explain how to avoid these issues, and the steps workers should take to implement corrective actions.